howsoai/howso-docs/source/getting_started/intro.rst

 Limitations
 -----------

 Howso values gracious intellectual honesty.
-In that spirit, we will tell you up front where we struggle and how we are planning to improve.
+In that spirit, we're telling you up front where we struggle and how we are planning to improve.

 - Additional data types